kartik2005221/gtcv1/README.md

   - Print button to generate a list of available colleges
   - Privacy-friendly and secure

-### 2. Laptop Predictor
+### 2.Laptop Advisor
-We are currently working on the Laptop Predictor project, where users can determine the best laptop based on their budget and purpose.
+We are currently working on theLaptop Advisor project, where users can determine the best laptop based on their budget and purpose.
 Stay tuned for updates!

 ### 3. Secret Project
 A mystery project is in the works!
 More details coming soon.